-Paul's early letters to his network of churches.
+Romans is key to understanding the entire collection of Paul's early letters to his network of churches.

-Paul's early letters:
+Several preliminary comments on the context of Romans in Paul's early letters:

-- 1. It is the final and largest letter.
-2. It is less occasional than the others - more of a - manifesto. - 3.
-It is bookended by sections that tell you it is a more complete treatment of the gospel than the others.
-4. Its context is establishing the churches in the gospel, which was the front line of the battle.
+- 1. It is the final and largest letter. - 2.
+It is less occasional than the others-more of a manifesto. - 3.
+It is bookended by sections that tell you it is a more complete treatment of the gospel than the others. - 4.
+Its context is establishing the churches in the gospel, which was the front line of the battle.